mlesnoff/JchemoDemo/Misc/config.md

 ### **ENVIRONMENTS**

-An environment (= list of the used packages and their versions) is defined by files ***Project.toml*** and ***Manifest.toml***.
-File *Project.toml* defines the packages attached to the environment and file *Manifest.toml* manages the versions and dependencies of these packages.
+An **environment** (= list of the used packages and their versions) is defined by the following two files: ***Project.toml*** and ***Manifest.toml***.
+- File *Project.toml* defines the packages attached to the environment.
+- File *Manifest.toml* manages the versions and dependencies of these packages.

-To understand and know how to magage environments is very important to develop Julia projects in good ways.At the installation of Julia, a default environment is created: the **global environment**.
+To understand and know how to magage environments is very important to develop Julia projects in good ways.
+- At the installation of Julia, a default environment is created: the **global environment**.
 It is generally recommended to install only few packages in the global environment.
-Instead, for each operational study that is developed, it is recommanded to build a specific **project environment** in which its own package dependencies will be defined (*Project.toml* and *Manifest.toml*).
+- Instead, for each operational study that is developed, it is recommanded to build a specific **project environment** in which its own package dependencies will be defined (*Project.toml* and *Manifest.toml*).

 **Note:** In any given environment, it is not safe and not recommanded to modify file *Manifest.toml* by hand.
 When a package is added to the environment, *Manifest.toml* is automatically updated.

-### **GLOBAL Julia ENVIRONMENT**
+### **GLOBAL ENVIRONMENT**

 #### **Where it is located**
 - The global environment (files *Project.toml* and *Manifest.toml*) of all